 (1)-Officials And Administrators

-This replaces the existing specification for the same class in the same Salary Group MP 69 approved effective August 2, 2006.
-(Revised to modify Purpose of Class and General Experience)
+This replaces the existing specification for the class of Department of Mental Health and Addiction Services Assistant Division Director in Salary Group MP 69 approved effective October 17, 2022.
+(Revised to modify references in Special Experience section) Final No. 22-112